 4 pCi/L or above is the action level set by the EPA, and is the level most used for real estate transactions.
 The World Health Organization uses an action level of 2.7.

-A handy refence benchmark is the level of radon that you might experience while walking outdoors in northern Illinois, which usually ranges from below .5 to 2pCi/l.
-Radon levels in northern Illinois over 50 are very rare, while levels over 25 are considered very high and levels under 10 are the most common.
+A handy reference benchmark is the level of radon that you might experience while walking outdoors in northern Illinois, which usually ranges from below .5 to 2pCi/l.
+Indoor radon levels in northern Illinois over 50 are very rare, while levels over 25 are considered very high and levels under 10 are the most common.

 Sometimes, but not always.
 Sometimes they test slightly lower than they would have had people been coming and going.
 Either way, it is not usually enough to make a big difference in the final number.

 Weather can affect a radon test, but usually only minimally.
 If you’re concerned about weather impacting your test results, hire a professional tester.
 Professionals know when to alter their procedures due to severe weather conditions.